Haoming02/sd-webui-easy-tag-insert/README.md

 ```

 ## How to Edit Cards
 The cards are loaded from the `.tag` files inside the `cards` folder.
-On a fresh install, the Extension will automatically rename the `examples` folder to `cards`.
+On a fresh install, the Extension will automatically rename the `examples` folder into `cards`.
 You may add/remove cards by modifying the Table in the **EZ Tags Editor** tab:

 - Press the **Load** button first to load the cards into the Table
   - To add a new card, simply write a new entry in the last row
     - The Table will automatically expand
-    - Completely empty rows are deleted
+    - Completely empty rows will be deleted
   - To remove a card, press the `❌` button
   - You can have `\` character in **Category** for better grouping; these get created as sub-folders
     - Do **not** add `\` in **Name**